pgjdbc/pgjdbc/docs/documentation/head/connect.md

 * **readOnlyMode** = String

-	Controls the behavior when a connection is set to read only, one of 'ignore', 'transaction', or 'always'.
-	When set to 'ignore' then the `readOnly` setting has no effect.
+	One of 'ignore', 'transaction', or 'always'.
+Controls the behavior when a connection is set to read only, When set to 'ignore' then the `readOnly` setting has no effect.
 When set to 'transaction' and `readOnly` is set to 'true' and autocommit is 'false' the driver will set the transaction to readonly by sending `BEGIN READ ONLY`.
-	When set to 'always' and `readOnly` is set to 'true' the session will be to READ ONLY if autoCommit is 'true'.
-	If autocommit is false the driver set the transaction to read only by sending `BEGIN READ ONLY` .
+When set to 'always' and `readOnly` is set to 'true' the session will be set to READ ONLY if autoCommit is 'true'.
+If autocommit is false the driver will set the transaction to read only by sending `BEGIN READ ONLY` .

 	The default the value is 'transaction'